shanudhawale/RAG-chatbot/README.md

 4. **Retrieval System**
    - Top-k similarity search for relevant content using ChromaDB indexes
    - Hybrid retrieval combining text and image nodes
-   - Context-aware document fetching and passing the context to the LLM for response generation via guardrails included in the QA Custom Prompt
+   - Context-aware document fetching and passing the context to the LLM for response generation strict to JSON included in the QA Custom Prompt

 5. **LLM Evaluation**
-   - Documents retrived from the user query is evaluated using RelevancyEvaluator
+   - Documents retrieved from the user query is evaluated using RelevancyEvaluator with callback of passing and score
+   - The score is being passed basis the evaluation with 1 being the highest and 5 being the lowest
-   - The documents retrived and the final response provided by the LLM is evaluated using FaithfulnessEvaluator to check if the LLM didn't hallucinate and provided answers around the documents retrived from VectorIndex.
+   - The documents retrieved and the final response provided by the LLM is evaluated using FaithfulnessEvaluator to check if the LLM didn't hallucinate and provided answers around the documents retrived from VectorIndex.

 ### Multimodal Conversational Query Engine